josalvatorre/monorepo-alpha/abacus/tech-stack.md

 safer than Pulumi's embrace of turing-complete languages.
 We also happen to have slightly more experience with Terraform than Pulumi, and researching Pulumi didn't seem worthwhile.

+## Containerization

+### Docker

+We mostly use Bazel to build images instead of Docker because of Bazel's strictness around hermeticity.
+If you have a Dockerfile that calls `apt install ...`, then you're simply downloading the latest artifacts.
+That's not as hermetic as Bazel's approach.

+However, we sometimes use Docker as the container execution engine, especially for local development where we want to take an image built by Bazel and add customizations such as source code volumes that won't actually be deployed to a production environment.
+There are no Bazel rules today that can supplement that use case easily.